johnfhaidoulis/Lung-Cancer-England-Report/README.md

 ## Limitations

-* The report would improve and explain regional differences with regional funding information (Outside scope of report)
+* The report would benefit from regional differences with regional funding information to explain specific trends (Outside scope of report)
 * Additional data from 2021 and earlier to allow me to better compare trends.
 This data was not accessible.
 * Additional raw data from each practice is necessary to make predictive models, rather only one total number and percentage for each factor was published.